CogentRoleplayCommunity/FogentRoleplay/Gods/Brights/TheBargainer/TheBargainer.md

 ![Alt text](TheBargainer.png)

+## Aspect

+- Prosperity
+- Secrets
-Aspect: Prosperity, Secrets, Knowledge
+- Knowledge
+- Trickery

+## Aliases

+- The Clever One
+- The Keeper of Secrets
+- Bright of Trickery
+- Cleverous

+## Tenet

-Tenet: "Thou shall seek prosperity through the acquisition of wealth and the pursuit of knowledge."
+"Thou shall seek prosperity through the acquisition of wealth and the pursuit of knowledge."

-Aliases: The Clever One, The Keeper of Secrets, Bright of Trickery, Cleverous

-Lore:
+## Lore

 "Everything has a price..." - The Bargainer

 During the Awakening, The Bargainer bestowed upon Fellkind the insatiable desire for prosperity and the thirst for hidden knowledge.
 The Bargainer encourages the people of Terra to accumulate wealth and unravel the secrets of the world.